I know that the clubs are weapons of war

 The components of each deck, and the motifs associated with them, often represent the hierarchy within the card-themed organization in question.
 Note that the rankings of the cards vary between games.

-- The Ace: The highest rank (although some games have it as the lowest), and the origin of the term The Ace (and by extension, things like Ace Pilot).
+- The Ace: The highest rank (although some games have it as the lowest, filling the slot taken by the absent "one" card, and a few allow it to fill either role in different circumstances), and the origin of the term The Ace (and by extension, things like Ace Pilot).

 - The King cards traditionally rank below the ace and above the queen.
 When all four are collected, they are termed "the four horsemen."
 When not overshadowed by the Queen, often The Leader of the playing-card themed organization in question.